tc39/proposal-partial-application/README.md

 # Semantics

-The `?` placeholder token can only be used in an argument list of a call expression.
+The `?` placeholder token can only be used in an argument list of a call expression, or as the only token in a placeholder of a template expression or tagged template expression.
 When present, the result of the call is a new function with a parameter for each `?` token in the argument list.
 Any non-placeholder expression in the argument list becomes fixed in its position.
 This is illustrated by the following syntactic conversion: